hyperion-rt/paper-2017-sed-models/README.md

 https://groups.google.com/forum/#!forum/protostars

-(note that you do not need a Google account, and can sign up by sending an empty email to protostars+subscribe@googlegroups.com)
+Note that you do not need a Google account, and can sign up by sending an empty email to:

+protostars+subscribe@googlegroups.com

 ### Contact